DOCX Cleanup for Clean Exports

 Do I need a perfect DOCX before importing?

-No. You need stable structure and clean paragraph behavior.
-The cleanup pass removes most hidden issues before final export QA.
+No. You mainly need stable structure and clean paragraph behavior.
+A cleanup pass removes most hidden issues before final export checks.

 Can I skip cleanup if the first export looks mostly fine?

-You can, but hidden DOCX artifacts often reappear during late edits.
-Cleanup early reduces regression risk in final release week.
+You can, but hidden DOCX problems often come back during late edits.
+A cleanup pass early on makes the final week much calmer.

 Sources and Claim Checks